-There are workshops and courses that teach the fundamentals of screenwriting and related topics like pitching your script to a group interested in optioning the rights to your story.
+- There are workshops and courses that teach the fundamentals of screenwriting and related topics like pitching your script to a group interested in optioning the rights to your story.
 Visit the Texas Production Directory for a list of Texas-based organizations and unions, as well as colleges and universities to research programs of interest.

-You may hire a screenwriter to write original content or adapt existing content for you.
+- You may hire a screenwriter to write original content or adapt existing content for you.
 Find a list of screenwriters in the Texas Production Directory.

-We encourage you to register your script with the Writer’s Guild of America (WGA) and research requirements for membership.
+- We encourage you to register your script with the Writer’s Guild of America (WGA) and research requirements for membership.
 Since 1927, the Writers Guild of America, West Registry has been the industry standard in the creation of legal evidence for the protection of writers and their work.
 When you register your script prior to submitting it to agents, managers, or producers, you document your authorship on a given date, should there be unauthorized usage.
 You may register your script with the United States Copyright Office for additional protection of your intellectual property.

-Talent agencies are no longer a regulated industry in Texas.
+- As of September 1, 2011, talent agencies are no longer a regulated industry in Texas.
 To start a talent agency, follow the above guidelines to starting a business in Texas.
 You may also contact the Association of Talent Agents and SAG-AFTRA for additional guidance.

 How can I network with other Texas creative media professionals?

-The Texas Production Directory has a list of industry organizations and unions as well as Texas-based conferences and festivals.
+- The Texas Production Directory has a list of industry organizations and unions as well as Texas-based conferences and festivals.
 Many of these organizations offer a wide range of programming, newsletters and events, in addition to online forums for networking with other Texas creative media professionals.

-Production Insurance is an industry standard that protects filmmakers, production companies and property owners supplying a location for filming purposes.
+- Production Insurance is an industry standard that protects filmmakers, production companies and property owners supplying a location for filming purposes.
 Find a list of insurance companies in the Texas Production Directory.

 How do I scout neighborhoods and private residences?